pyta-uoft/website/index.md

 ### E0101: Return in init {#E0101}

-This error occurs when a return statement is used in the __init__ method.
+This error occurs when a return statement is used in the `__init__` method.
-Students should not use a return statement in the  __init__ method as it is not directly called by your code.
-Instead, it is called by the code that initializes objects at runtime.
+The purpose of this method is only to initialize the attributes of an object, and it does not return anything directly.

 ~~~~ {include="E0101_return_in_init"}
 ~~~~